Detecting problematic transactions in a consumer-to-consumer e-commerce network: Results

 Figure~\ref{fig_feature}a also suggests that the features based on the triangles, i.e., $C_i$, $m_i$, and $\mathrm{CYP}_i$, are not strong contributors to the classifier's performance.
 Because these features are the only ones that require the information about the connectivity between pairs of neighbors of the focal node, it is practically beneficial if one can realize a similar classification performance without using these features; then only the information on the connectivity of the focal users is required.
 To explore this possibility, we constructed the random forest classifier using the nine out of the twelve features that do not require the connectivity between neighbors of the focal node.
 The mean AUC values for the ROC and PR curves are shown in Table~\ref{table_auc}.
-We find that, despite some reduction in the performance scores relative to the case of the classifier using all the 12 features, the AUC values with the nine features are still large, all exceeding 0.96.
+We find that, despite some reduction in the performance scores relative to the case of the classifier using all the 12 features, the AUC values with the nine features are still large, all exceeding \del{0.92} 0.88.
 The permutation importance of the nine features is shown in Fig.~\ref{fig_feature}b.
-The results are similar to those when all the 12 features are used (Fig.~\ref{fig_feature}a).
+The results are similar to those when all the 12 features are used, although the importance of WSP$_i$ considerably increased in the case of the nine features (Fig.~\ref{fig_feature}a).

 More than half of the normal users have $k_i=1$, and there are few fraudulent users with $k_i=1$ in each fraud category (Table~\ref{table_summary}).
 The classification between the normal and fraudulent users may be an easy problem for this reason, leading to the large AUC values.
 To exclude this possibility, we carried out a classification test for the subdata in which the normal and fraudulent users with $k_i=1$ were excluded, leaving 412 normal users and a similar number of fraudulent users in each category (Table~\ref{table_summary}).
 We did not carry out subsampling because the number of the negative and positive samples were similar.
 Instead, we generated 100 different sets of train and test samples and built a classifier based on each set of train and test samples.
 The AUC values when either 10 or 7 features (i.e., the features excluding whether or not $k_i=1$ and whether or not $s_i=1$) are used are shown in Table~\ref{table_auc_kge2}.
 The table indicates that the AUC values are still competitively large while they are smaller than those when whether or not $k_i=1$ and whether or not $s_i=1$ are used as features (Table~\ref{table_auc}).